Local SEO

 Beware of Duplicate Listings

-Your business address or phone number might be connected to another business online.
-Partially because everything is recycled from time to time.
-Also if you have a business which has multiple employees, like a law firm, you might have numerous people connected to your physical location.
+Your business address or phone number might partially be connected to another business online because everything is recycled occasionally.
+Also, a company with multiple employees, like a law firm, might have numerous people connected to your physical location.
 The best way to find this out is to search your phone number or address in Google, Yahoo, or Bing.

 2. Create a Blog and Talk About Your Community